Skip to main content

 • Ask for money back without naming the product

-• Describe the item as bad with no specific fault
+• Describe the item as bad without identifying a specific fault

 • Leave out the order number or purchase date